 Welfare Reform - Under Occupancy (Bedroom Tax)

-From April 2013, The Welfare Reform Act will reduce the amount of Housing Benefit that people living in the social rented sector can get if they are deemed to have one or more spare bedrooms.
+From April 2013, The Welfare Reform Act reduced the amount of Housing Benefit that people living in the social rented sector could get when deemed to have one or more spare bedrooms.

 This is commonly referred to as the "bedroom tax", under-occupation penalty or social size criteria.
 It is referred to as the size criteria in this article.